RushilRiyaz/subworld/README.md

 # SubWorld

 SubWorld is a community driven SubWay sandwich discovery platform.
 It provides the following features:

 - User authentication and profiles with image uploads
-- Creating, viewing and deletion of sandwich posts with attributes (vegan, temperature, size, bread, meat, cheese, veggies, sauces, price)
+- Creating, viewing and deletion of sandwich posts with attributes (vegan, temperature, size, bread, meat, cheese, veggies, sauces, price, popularity)
 - Bookmarking and commenting on posts
 - Advanced filtering and searching of sandwich posts
 - Shopping cart functionality with checkout
+- Premium Subscription for 10% discount off of all purchases
 - Media handling for sandwich and profile images

 ## Technology Stack

 - Python 3.13.2
 - Django 5.2
 - SQLite 3 (default development database)